SamiCh246/FitPro/README.md

 # FitPro

-FitPro is your go-to React Fitness App, packed with features to supercharge your workouts and enhance your React development skills.
+FitPro is your go-to React Fitness App, packed with features to supercharge your workouts.

 ## Features